Understanding Cyberattacks: Examples and Protection Strategies for Businesses

 Definition: Cyberattack

-A cyberattack is an attempt by a malicious individual or organisation, to breach the system of another individual or organisation.
+A cyberattack is an attempt by a malicious individual or organization to breach the system of another individual or organization.
 The purpose of such an attack is to make a profit from intruding on others' information.

 A cyberattack is like a virus, it finds its way onto a device by exploiting a security flaw in vulnerable software, or by tricking somebody into installing it.